yieldi-labs/docs/README.md

 ### Auto-stream

 THORChain has a [Collector Module](https://gitlab.com/thorchain/thornode/-/merge_requests/2978) that holds assets until they reach a value that is 100x the `outboundGasCost` for that chain.
-On a regular interval, it will auto-send the full balance to the user, at which it will execute at a minimum of 99% (1% would be the max gas cost).
+On a regular interval, it will auto-send the full balance to the user.
 This efficiently sends native yield directly back to the user.

 The user has an option to specify their stream interval when interacting with THORChain:
 ```
 MEMO: CLAIM::100 // Claim all the yield and set auto-stream to 100x the gas cost (99% execution)
 MEMO: CLAIM::1000 // Claim all the yield and set auto-stream 1000x the gas cost (99.9% execution)